openshift/special-resource-operator/README.md

 #### State Driver Validation
 To check if the driver and the hook is correctly deployed, the operator will schedule a simple GPU workload and check if the Pod statu is `Success`, which means the application returned succesfully without an error.
 The GPU workload will not work, it the driver or the userspace part are not working correctly.
+This Pod will not allocate a extended resource, only checking if the GPU is working.

 #### State Device Plugin
+As the name already suggests, this state will deploy a special resource DevicePlugin with all its dependencies, see [state-device-plugin](https://github.com/zvonkok/special-resource-operator/tree/master/assets/state-device-plugin) for a complete list.

+#### State Device Plugin Validation
+One will use the same GPU workload as before for validation but this time the Pod will request a extended resource (1) to check if the DevicePlugin has correctly advertised the GPUs to the cluster and (2) to check if userspace and kernelspace are working correclty.

+#### State Monitoring
+This state uses a custom metrics exporter DaemoSnet to export metrics for Prometheus.
+A ServiceMonitor adds this exporter as a new scrape target.

 ## Hard and Soft Partitioning